 Do the same for the Marketing variable but this time click the arrow next to the Independent box.
 Your regression analysis window should look like this:

-There are other input options we can use to customize the linear regression analysis further, e.g., Method, Statistics, Plots, Style, etc. For now, we will keep things simple and choose the default settings as they are sufficient for this case.
+We can use other input options to customize the linear regression analysis further, e.g., Method, Statistics, Plots, Style, etc. For now, we will keep things simple and choose the default settings as they are sufficient for this case.

 Click OK to start the analysis.
 And here is how the linear regression analysis results look like in SPSS: